top of page

 1. Obviously the car, car maintenance, car cleaning, and commercial insurance (about 3x regular insurance)

-2. Marketing materials: roof top signage, magnetic signs, business cards, web page fees.
+2. Marketing materials: business cards, web page fees.

-3. Office administration: this is time devoted to keeping things organized, email and text communication, spreadsheets, invoices, receipts, calendar updates, etc. There’s more behind the scenes you don’t see.
+3. Office administration: this is time devoted to keeping things organized, communication, spreadsheets, invoices, receipts, calendar updates, etc. There’s more behind the scenes you don’t see.

 6. What type of rides do you usually offer?

-• Mostly down the mountain, e.g. airports ie back up.
-A number of clients will make reservations for both rides at the same time.
+• Mostly down the mountain, e.g., to and from airports.
+Most will make reservations for multiple rides at the same time.

 7. Is this a “full time job?” or How many hours do you work a week?

-• I'm a retired middle school shop teacher.
-My hours vary and are determined by appointments.
+• Part time though some weeks in the summer keep me hopping.
 I rarely drive more than 4-5 hours a day, but have done eight hour days of driving with a few hours of waiting in between making for 10-12 hour days.

 • Some weeks, I may drive every day, but others, I might only have one or two rides.
 It varies.